-Cracking your back allows you to help your vertebrae change position in order to realign or relieve pressure from within spinal joints caused by gas bubbles.
-Only if it is accompanied by pain should you be concerned about damaging your back by cracking it.
-While cracking your back is considered harmless and no evidence supports long-term joint damage as a result, chiropractors prefer for you to use stretches and massage to get relief from your joint tension.
+If cracking your back is accompanied by pain—stop.
+While cracking your back is widely considered harmless and no evidence supports long-term joint damage as a result, chiropractors prefer for you to use stretches and massage to get relief from your joint tension.

 “It’s safe to gently stretch and if something goes “pop” then that’s typically not an issue.
 Self-manipulation — especially involving sudden movements or excessive twisting and leveraging joints — is generally ill-advised,” says Shaye.

 He adds that spine-related pain that doesn’t go away in a few days, that radiates, that is incapacitating and/or interferes with activity, or that is the result of trauma (or sometimes without trauma), should be treated by a chiropractor or other medical professional.